There are two ways to manage Racket package installations:

 Either specify individual packages to update, or use --all to update all installed packages for which a new checksum is available.

 The way that the package manager finds updates depends on the way that a package was installed.
 If it was installed by using a package name that was resolved by a package catalog, then the package catalog is consulted again to get the current checksum for the package, and the package is updated if the checksum doesn’t match the current installation.
-If the package was installed directly from a Github reference, then Github is consulted to get the current commit of a particular branch, and the package is updated if the commit identifier doesn’t match the checksum of the current installation.
+If the package was installed directly from a Git reference, then the Git repository is consulted to get the current commit of a particular branch or tag, and the package is updated if the commit identifier doesn’t match the checksum of the current installation.

 In some cases, updating a package may require an update to one of the package’s dependencies.
 That should happen only when the package requires a new binding, feature, or bug fix from the dependent package, since packages are meant to evolve in an otherwise backward-compatible way.
 Package versions provide a way for package authors to declare (and for the package manager to check) those dependencies.
 The end result is that raco pkg update might report a version-mismatch error that forces you to request more package updates than you originally requested.

 Normally, you provide package names to raco pkg update.
 More generally, you can provide a package source to raco pkg update.
 In that case, a package with the same name must be installed already, and the installed package is replaced with the specified one.
 Replacing a package with a new package source is a generalization of fetching a replacement package that has a new checksum at a previously specified source.

 As you might expect, raco pkg remove removes a package:

 If the installation of a package triggered auto-installs of other packages, then removing the package does not automatically remove the auto-installed packages.
 Supply the --auto flag for raco pkg remove, either by itself or when uninstalling packages, to also remove any auto-installed packages that are left without dependents.